harista/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

-Here's how to deploy it on CentOS systems:
+Here's how to deploy it on CentOS systems manually.
+I have automated the whole process using Ansible Playbook.
+The yml file can be found on the root directory.

 ## Deploy Pre-Requisites